-After basic, Farr was sent to Queens, New York to make training films.
+After basic training, Farr was sent to Queens, N.Y., to make training films.
 Rather than acting, he took on the role of script supervisor.
 He used his connections to take an Army vehicle and park in front of theaters without ever receiving a ticket.

-Sometime later, he was stationed in Tokyo, Japan at Camp Drake.
+Sometime later, he was stationed in Tokyo at Camp Drake.
 His commanding officers received a telegram that Skelton requested Farr to tour with him throughout Korea.
 He was quickly shipped out to tour with Skelton.
-Farr left the Army in 1959, and returned to a welcoming Hollywood.
+Farr left the Army in 1959 and returned to a welcoming Hollywood.

-Farr returned to "The Red Skelton Show" as a regular cast member, and appeared in various films and other variety shows.
+Farr returned to "The Red Skelton Hour" as a regular cast member and appeared in various films and other variety shows.
 He was signed on for a single episode of "M*A*S*H" as a soldier who tried to be released from the military by dressing in drag, hoping to convince his superiors he deserved a Section 8 discharge.
-His character was popular enough that Farr returned for a dozen episodes in season two, and became a regular in season three.
+His character was popular enough that Farr returned for a dozen episodes in Season 2, then became a regular in Season 3.

 When "M*A*S*H" finished its run, Farr acted in a sequel, "AfterMASH;" performed in made-for-TV movies; and appeared on several game shows, including "The $25,000 Pyramid," "Super Password" and "The Magnificent Marble Machine."